 (5) Bridge Completion

 Bridge completion forms a four-resistor Wheatstone bridge when using a quarter or half-bridge sensor.
-The Tacuna Systems precision strain gauge amplifier/ conditioner provides this completion with high-precision resistors.
+The Tacuna Systems precision strain gauge amplifier/ conditioner provides this function with high-precision resistors.
 This device detects small voltage changes across the active sensors connected to it.

 (6) Signal Filtering

 Signal filtering is possible both digitally and through analog circuits.
 The most common filters are high-pass, low-pass, band-pass, and notch filters.
 As their names suggest, these filters allow high, low, mid, or only high/low-frequency signals from the raw source signal to pass, while denying the rest.
-The range of permitted frequencies is called the “passband,” while the denied frequency range is called the “stopband.”
+The range of permitted frequencies is called the passband, while the denied frequency range is called the stopband.

 A passive filter uses only passive elements such as resistors, capacitors, inductors, and transformers.
 Therefore, it does not require an external power source.
 It has the added advantage of having a more stable output than an active filter.